 He urged the council to amend the bill to ensure any minimum wage increases are matched with adequate funding for service providers to ensure individuals with disabilities continue to receive their necessary care.

-But other speakers at Tuesday’s meeting championed the bill as a lifeline for workers struggling with rising living costs.
+But other speakers at Tuesday’s meeting championed the legislation as a lifeline for workers struggling with rising living costs.

 More than half of county workers experiencing poverty would see wage increases, with significant gains for women and people of color, Meyer added.